Enumeration in the lattice of $q$-decreasing words: Intervals

 \begin{prop} For any real $q>0$, the generating function for the number of intervals is given by

-\end{prop} \begin{proof} Let $[v,w]$ be an interval in $\W_n^q$, and let us consider the decomposition of $w$: where $0^{a_i}1^{b_i}$ are prime factors.
+\end{prop} \begin{proof} Let $[v,w]$ be an interval in $\W_n^q$, and consider the decomposition of $w$: where $0^{a_i}1^{b_i}$ are prime factors.
 We take the decomposition of $v$ that is chosen to be compatible with that of $w$:

 with $|u_1|=m$, $|u_0|=\ell$, and for all $i\in[1,k]$, $|v_i|=a_i+b_i$.

 By the definition of the relation $\leq$, we have $u_1\leq 1^m$, $u_0\leq 0^\ell$, and for all $i\in[1,k]$, $v_i\leq 0^{a_i}1^{b_i}$, so $u_1\in\mathcal{W}_m^q$, $u_0=0^\ell$, and $[v_i,0^{a_i}1^{b_i}]$ is a prime interval for all $i$.
 Conversely, given $u\in\mathcal{W}_m^q$ and some prime intervals $[v_i,0^{a_i}1^{b_i}]$, then $[u v_1\ldots v_k 0^\ell,1^m0^{a_1}1^{b_1}\ldots0^{a_k}1^{b_k}0^\ell]$ is an interval.
 The generating function for the number of elements $u\in \mathcal{W}_m^q$ is $W_q(x)$, the one for the number of sequences $0^\ell$ is $\frac{1}{1-x}$, and the one for the number of sequences of prime intervals is $\frac{1}{1-P_q(x)}$.
 The result then follows. \end{proof}